 Should I break my teaching contract for a new position?

-I’ve also created templates to help you draft a professional sounding teacher resignation letter.
+We’ve also created templates to help you draft a professional sounding teacher resignation letter.

 Will I take a pay cut if I leave teaching?